DEVSENSE/phptools-docs/blog/posts/2026/modern-wordpress-plugin-development-guide.md

  ![WordPress Inlay Hints](https://docs.devsense.com/vscode/frameworks/img/wp-hook-inlays.png)

 For more details on how to customize these features, check out the official [WordPress integration documentation](https://docs.devsense.com/vscode/frameworks/wordpress/).

+### Smart Callback Validation

+WordPress relies heavily on callbacks defined as strings or arrays (e.g., `add_action('init', ['MyPlugin', 'init_method'])` or `add_filter('the_content', 'my_custom_function')`).

+PHP Tools now provide native validation for these callback styles, ensuring your code remains robust and error-free:

+ - **Contextual Completion:** When defining a callback as an array, the IDE automatically suggests available class methods.

+ - **Seamless Navigation:** Use <kbd>Ctrl+Click</kbd> (or <kbd>Cmd+Click</kbd> on macOS) on any callback to jump directly to its definition, even if it is defined as a string or within an array syntax.

+ - **Rename Refactoring:** If you rename a method or function, the IDE automatically updates all corresponding references within your WordPress action and filter registrations.

+ - **Rich Tooltips:** Hover over any function or method used as a callback to see its full signature, parameter details, and documentation.

+This integration ensures that your hook registrations are always perfectly synced with your code logic.

 ## Step 7: Debugging